amozalev/amozalev.dev/src/lib/content/posts/batch-png-conversion-to-webp/en.md

 ---
-title: Batch PNG images conversion to WEBP in JavaScript application.
+title: Batch PNG images conversion to WEBP in JS application.
-description: How to develop a website layout from a Figma template instantly using optimized WEBP images instead of exported PNG ones.
+description: How to develop a website layout from a Figma template instantly using WEBP instead of PNG.
 datetime: 2025-06-09
 image: cover.webp
 ogImage: cover.png